95% of 13-17 year olds globally are on social media

 Social media is not community.

-The components of social media that we felt qualified a service for greater regulation were:
+The components of social media that we feel qualify a service for greater regulation are:

 • Gamified online interaction that makes using the service highly addictive